-In the wake of the Mission: Impossible – Dead Reckoning trailer, we take a look at Tom Cruise’s past M:I movies, ranked from worst to best.
+In the wake of Mission: Impossible – Dead Reckoning, we take a look at Tom Cruise’s past M:I movies, ranked from worst to best.

 One has to wonder if Tom Cruise is still with us after all these years.
 Considering how many times the man has come up with increasingly creative ways he could potentially die, I wouldn’t be surprised to see the news headline one day declaring that the Tom Cruise we know is actually his 739th clone and there’s 738 gravestones in the back of his house inscribed with every stunt he ever did.

 Both an adaptation and a follow up to the 1966 TV series by Bruce Geller, the Mission: Impossible film series follows its protagonist Ethan Hunt in a never-ending pile of missions, self-destructing equipment, double crosses, and masks.
-With how many long-running franchises try desperately to grab the same success as that one high point in their lineup and then slowly deflate into a shapeless blob, the fact that this series is on its sixth movie and is still going strong is an accomplishment.
+With how many long-running franchises try desperately to grab the same success as that one high point in their lineup and then slowly deflate into a shapeless blob, the fact that this series is on its seventh movie and is still going strong is an accomplishment.
 But as with any series, it has to have both highs and lows.
-And today, we have ranked all the current movies from worst to best.
+And today, we have ranked all the current movies from worst to best, including Dead Reckoning Part One.

 Director: John Woo